adriananeci/k8s-the-hard-way/Readme.md

 # K8S the hard way based on [kelsey hightower repo](https://github.com/kelseyhightower/kubernetes-the-hard-way)

-## K8s cluster can be deployed in 2 ways:
+## K8s cluster can be deployed in 2 ways (tested on Windows and MacOS but should work also on Linux):
 ### a. using google cloud
 ```
 cd a.gcloud